allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 ### Backwards Compatibility

-Expected to limit Backward Compatibility, but this compatibility remains to be confirmed.
+This ADR is expected to limit Backward Compatibility, but this compatibility remains to be confirmed.

 ### Positive